 A living will is not reserved for older people; incapacitation can happen at any age.
 All adults should consider making a living will and a health care proxy.

-You can direct your agent under your health care proxy to withhold all life-sustaining measures or you can single out certain measures that you wish to be taken, including:
+In a living will, you can tell your agent under your health care proxy to withhold all life-sustaining measures or you can single out certain measures that you do wish to be taken, including:

-- Cardiac resuscitation (if your heart stops suddenly);
+- Cardiac resuscitation (if your heart stops suddenly)

-- Mechanical respiration (if you are unable to breathe on your own);
+- Mechanical respiration (if you are unable to breathe on your own)

-- Dialysis (to remove toxins from your blood in the event your kidneys fail);
+- Dialysis (to remove toxins from your blood in the event your kidneys fail)

-- Antibiotics to treat infection; and/or
+- Antibiotics to treat infection

-- Pain medication;
+- Pain medication

 Your written living will should include:

-- Your name
+- Your name;

-- The date you make the will;
+- The date you make the living will;

-Destroying your living will or doing anything else that reflects an intent to revoke (be sure you notify your doctor and/or health care proxy agent if you have one).
+- Destroying your living will or doing anything else that reflects an intent to revoke (be sure you notify your doctor and/or health care proxy agent if you have one).